1958 Tipperary Senior Hurling Championship

-The 1958 Tipperary Senior Hurling Championship was the 68th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1958 Tipperary Senior Hurling Championship was the 67th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 24 August to 21 September 1958.

 Thurles Sarsfields were the defending champions.

-On 21 September 1958, Thurles Sarsfields won the championship after a 4–11 to 3–03 defeat of Toomevara in the final at MacDonagh Park.
-It was their 21st championship title overall and their fourth title in succession.
+The final was played on 21 September 1958 at Thurles Sportsfield, between Thurles Sarsfields and Toomevara.
+Thurles Sarsfields won the match by 4–11 to 3–03 to claim their 21st championship title overall and a fourth consecutive title.